tnagyzambo/rCTRL/ros2/src/rstate/README.md

 # rSTATE

 **rSTATE** is a ROS2 node designed to coordinate actions of a ROS2 network.
 Internally it is a state machine that allows for user definitions of network states and transitions.
-The state machine is largely designed to replicate the behaviour of [ROS2 managed lifecycle](https://design.ros2.org/articles/node_lifecycle.html) nodes on the network scale (with some extensions).
+The state machine is designed to replicate the behaviour of [ROS2 managed lifecycle](https://design.ros2.org/articles/node_lifecycle.html) nodes on the network scale.

-It offers 5 primary states:
+It offers 4 primary states:

 - `Unconfigured`
 - `Inactive`
 - `Active`
-- `Armed`
 - `Finalized`

 Transitions from primary states required external action, **rSTATE** cannot perform these transitions uncommanded.

-There are 8 transition states:
+There are 6 transition states:

 - `Configuring`
 - `Cleaning Up`
 - `Activating`
 - `Deactivating`
-- `Arming`
-- `Disarming`
 - `Error Processing`

 The transitions to and from these states are performed automatically when **rSTATE** is commanded with a valid transition.

-There are 7 transitions available as commands for external processes:
+There are 5 transitions available as commands for external processes:

 - `Configure`
 - `Clean Up`
 - `Activate`
 - `Deactivate`
-- `Arm`
-- `Disarm`
 - `Shutdown`

 These transitions are provided as goals in a [ROS2 action server](http://design.ros2.org/articles/actions.html).